Dulwich Streetspace review is now live

 As a result, the council introduced a number of schemes in 2020 as Experimental Traffic Orders (ETMOs).
 We introduced these measures at this time to support social distancing on our local highstreets, including encouraging more people to walk and cycle locally to help avoid overcrowding on public transport.

 As these are experimental measures, on 17 May 2021 we commenced an eight week public consultation process to gather and understand local views and experiences.
+This has now been extended, please see below.
 We've written to every household in the Dulwich scheme area plus all addresses on boundary roads.
 People living further afield are also able to participate in the consultation.

 You can take part in the consultation online or, if you don’t use a computer, you can request paper copies of the consultation documents so you can respond by post.
 Please request this by writing to: Highways Dulwich Review, 3rd Floor, Hub 2, 160 Tooley Street, London, SE1 2QH.

 - Master Dulwich newsletter May 2021 (pdf, 509kb)

 - Dulwich Streetspace monitoring plan (pdf, 1.3mb)

 - Dulwich review presentation June 2021 (pptx, 4.3mb)

 Please see attached below a summary of the monitoring data obtained in April 2021.
 This is a snapshot of how road traffic is acting at this particular time, and we are continuing to monitor activity throughout the period of this review.